-The murder of George Floyd sent shockwaves around the world in 2020.
+The death and murder of George Floyd sent shockwaves around the world in 2020.
 It ignited protests and social justice initiatives, it sparked controversy and fierce debate throughout global society, and it shone a much-needed light on the horrors of systemic racism – and not just in America, either.

 Positional asphyxia, which was given as Floyd’s official cause of death, is extremely dangerous.
-As we’ve unfortunately seen, it can result in death, as well as a multitude of serious injuries.
+As we’ve unfortunately seen, it can result in sudden death, as well as a multitude of serious injuries.

 In this feature, we’ll be examining the hazards of positional asphyxia, as well as the nature of violence either meted out by or directed toward security officers in general.

 Every effort will be made to handle the subject with sensitivity, seriousness and respect.

 Positional asphyxia, also known as postural asphyxia, occurs when a person or animal’s body position prevents them from from being able to breathe.

 In some cases, the diaphragm is essentially crushed under the weight of the body abdominal organs, often as a result of compression of the torso.
 This hampers abdominal breathing and, as time passes, also restricts chest breathing, ultimately suffocating the subject.

 In other cases, the mouth and nose are obstructed by the body’s position, which causes asphyxia to occur and stop the person from breathing, resulting in death.